-From this one can derive that different modes to represent empirical matters with symbolic expressions like a language L have as primary point of reference the 'mental ontology' DAT{ontol} of the AAI experts.
-While the mental ontology is assumed to be 'the same' for all different modes of symbolic articulation3, the different modes of articulation can express different aspects of the same mental ontology more highlighted than in other modes of symbolic articulation.
+From this one can derive that these different modes intended to represent possible meanings with symbolic expressions have as their primary point of reference the 'mental ontology' $DAT{ontol}$ of the AAI experts.
+While the mental ontology is assumed to be 'the same' for all different modes of symbolic articulation, the different modes of articulation can express different aspects of the same mental ontology more highlighted than in other modes of symbolic articulation.

-In the case of expressions of some 'everyday language' L_0 like German or English we have only symbols of some alphabet, concatenated to strings of symbols or articulated as a stream of sounds.
-Thus an understanding of the intended meaning is completely bound to the mental encoding of these expressions, eventually associated with some other clues by body-expressions, mimics, special contexts, and the like.
+In the case of expressions of some 'everyday language' $L_0$ like German or English we have only symbols of some alphabet, concatenated to strings of symbols or articulated as a stream of sounds.
+Thus an understanding of the intended meaning is completely bound to the mental encoding of these expressions, eventually associated with some other clues by bodyexpressions, mimics, special contexts, and the like.

-If we would use a 'pictorial language' L{pict} as in a comic strip, we would have again some strings of symbols but mostly we would have sequences of two-dimensional drawings with the symbols embedded.
+If we would use a 'pictorial language' $L{pict}$ as in a comic strip, we would have again some strings of symbols but mostly we would have sequences of two-dimensional drawings with the symbols embedded.
 These drawings can be very similar to th perceptual experience of spaces, objects, spatial relations, timely successes, and more properties which somehow 'directly' encode real situations.
 Thus the de-coding of the symbol expressions is associated with a strong 'interpretation' of the intended situations by 'world-like pictures'.
-In this sense one could use such a pictorial language as a
+In this sense one could use such a pictorial language as a 'second hand ontology' for the encoding of symbolic expressions into their intended meaning.